Notes: bergamot, lemon, jasmine, rose, orris, opopanax, tonka bean, birch tar, patchouli, incense, vetiver, civet, castoreum, vanilla, musk

 The apparent ease of the vanilla-citrus equilibrium, deep yet uplifting, as if cast in one piece, had Chanel No.5's perfumer Ernest Beaux utter his oft-quoted compliment, "If I had used so much vanilla, I would have made only a crème anglaise, whereas Jacques Guerlain creates a Shalimar!"
 By this he meant that despite its evident sweetness, Shalimar didn't smell like a dessert, but like the most haunting perfume ever made.
 A rich, smoky-black scent exuding Arabian Nights and pillow-strewn burgundy velvet sofas, with notes of lemon-hinted medicinal vanilla and balsam, and plenty of tonka bean and dusty orris.
 Sparkling, powdery, and warm like animal skin, halfway between glamour and Indian incense, Shalimar was so ingenious it's still mentioned as "the reference oriental" and to this day is Guerlain's signature perfume.
 All modern gourmand fragrances are greatly indebted to Jacques Guerlain's groundbreaking oriental.
 "It has an extraordinary round and sensual base, but nearly no heart.
 It is so sensual that it goes perilously close to the edge of good taste.
 What makes it magical is the way in which Jacques Guerlain counterpointed it.
 That's something few other perfumers have managed to do with the oriental accord," perfume expert Roja Dove explained.
 Shalimar's burst of bergamot was to become Jean-Paul Guerlain's role model for how to handle citrus in a perfume.

 Bottle.
 Despite being already finished in 1921, Shalimar's first public showing was scheduled to coincide with Paris' large-scale Exposition des Arts Décoratifs in 1925, the exhibition that epitomized what subsequently came to be termed "Art Deco".
 In collaboration with Baccarat, Raymond Guerlain designed the now iconic fan-shaped bottle, and he was awarded a prize for its novel design which featured a pedestal and a coloured stopper.
 Over the years, the Shalimar bottle has given rise to multiple interpretations.
 It imitated an elevated vase or fruit bowl, a typical Mughal handicraft motif, or maybe a water fountain, with the striations resembling the waterfalls in the Shalimar gardens.
 At the same time it evoked the image of a décolleté female torso, and some have seen it as the figure of Mumtaz Mahal, draped in a cape.
 Furthermore, the bottle was vaguely suggestive of the contour of the Taj Mahal mausoleum.
 Even the perfume's label was modelled after the characteristic shape of Persian arches and ornaments.
 In addition to a water fountain, the stopper's fan shape could also be a palm frond, a traditional sign of triumph, and some say its blue colour represents the clear sky above the Shalimar gardens.
-Sylvaine Delacourte explains that the stopper was in fact inspired by a piece of silver that belonged to a member of the Guerlain family.
+Sylvaine Delacourte, former artistic director at Guerlain, explained that the stopper was in fact inspired by a piece of silver that belonged to a member of the Guerlain family.
 In the old Baccarat catalogues, the bottle was termed "the bat", because it looks like a bat with its wings pulled up.
 The bottle came in a mauve velvet box, presumably to reflect the prominence of iris in the fragrance.

 Since then, Shalimar has sold tirelessly in ever-changing bottle editions, such as the Parfum de Toilette bottle from 1986, regrettably no more in production.
 The later "bat-shaped" atomizer, a shape derived from the Parfum label, was rather more mundane-looking.
 It got a well-deserved makeover in 2010 from jewellery designer Jade Jagger who revisited the majestic arrangement of urn, pedestal and tassel, with sleeker, modernized lines.
 Due to the myriad of different limited editions, some of them even given new names, many people erroneously believe that an endless number of Shalimar flankers do exist.
 However, most of these were only special bottle editions with the scent unchanged.